jasperschroeder/MalaysiaBloodDonations/README.md

-# DataScienceProjects
+# MalaysiaBloodDonations
-Repository for working on various data science tasks, smaller pet projects etc
+Repository for exploring a dataset on blood donations in Malaysia.